 - J. Kuntz, F. R. Crucinio, A. M. Johansen.
 Product-form estimators: exploiting independence to scale up Monte Carlo, Statistics and Computing, 32:12, 2022 [journal].

 - J. Kuntz, P. Thomas, G.-B. Stan, M. Barahona.
-Stationary distributions of continuous-time Markov chains: a review of theory and truncation-based approximations, SIAM Review, to appear, 2019 [arxiv].
+Stationary distributions of continuous-time Markov chains: a review of theory and truncation-based approximations, SIAM Review, 63(1):3-64, 2021 [journal|arXiv].

 - J. Kuntz, P. Thomas, G.-B. Stan, M. Barahona.
 Bounding the stationary distributions of the chemical master equation via mathematical programming.
-The Journal of Chemical Physics 151(3):034109, 2019 [journal|arxiv].
+The Journal of Chemical Physics 151(3):034109, 2019 [journal|arXiv].

 - J. Kuntz, P. Thomas, G.-B. Stan, M. Barahona.
 The exit time finite state projection scheme: bounding exit distributions and occupation measures of continuous-time Markov chains.
-SIAM Journal on Scientific Computing 41(2):A748--A769, 2019 [journal|arxiv].
+SIAM Journal on Scientific Computing 41(2):A748-A769, 2019 [journal|arXiv].

 - J. Kuntz, M. Ottobre, A. M. Stuart.
 Diffusion limit for the Random Walk Metropolis algorithm out of stationarity.
-Annales de l'Institut Henri Poincaré, Probabilités et Statistiques 55(3):1599--1648, 2019 [journal|arxiv].
+Annales de l'Institut Henri Poincaré, Probabilités et Statistiques 55(3):1599-1648, 2019 [journal|arXiv].